manassaloi/manassaloi.github.io/_posts/2019-03-07-macro-micro-learning.markdown

 ---
 layout: post
-title:  "The Macro and Micro approach to learning as a Product Manager"
+title:  "The Macro and Micro approach to learning as a PM"

 ---